hoathaivu/tapilu/README.md

   - Reason: the content contains meta tag which has attributes `http-equiv`, whose value is `content-type`, and `content`, whose value is neither `text\html` nor `text\plain`
   - Fix: set JTextPane's Document's property `IgnoreCharsetDirective` to `true`, which will tell Document's Parser to ignore the meta data above
 - Sometimes salary contains non-US currency
   - This is considered data errors since we are looking for jobs in US only
+- HTMX
+  - Require backend to generate HTML fragments, which HTMX will use to update DOM

 Current issues
 - Email's unsubscribe not working correctly